Zoubar/Zoubar/README.md

-💻 Full Stack Developer with a strong foundation in both frontend and backend 🚀 DevOps enthusiast, always exploring new technologies 🌱 Currently learning Cloud Architecture and Microservices , Looking to collaborate on open source projects
-💡 Quick learner with a problem-solving mindset
+💻 Full Stack Developer with a strong foundation in both frontend and backend 🚀 DevOps enthusiast, always exploring new technologies 🌱 Currently learning Cloud Architecture and Microservices 💡 Quick learner with a problem-solving mindset

 🛠️ Technical Skills